elizabrock/software-development-curriculum/nss/elizas-background/elizas-background.md

 ![](elizas-background-4-nashville.jpg "The Parthenon")

+So, I moved back to Nashville, and worked first at a local mobile development consultancy and then a boutique eCommerce startup (think Etsy-for-$5000-dresses).

-I then started Eliza Brock Software and, a few years later, started teaching at Nashville Software School.
+I then started Eliza Brock Software, a software consultancy with a focus on web application development.
+And, a few years later, started teaching at Nashville Software School.

 ![](elizas-background-5-eliza-brock-software.png "Eliza Brock Software")

+After NSS switched to running 2 cohorts at a time, I had to choose between scaling up my business and doubling down on teaching.

+I chose teaching, and here we are!